SUPRA: Superpixel Guided Loss for Improved Multi-modal Segmentation in Endoscopy: Experimental Design

 \subsection{Hyperparamater tuning}

-In order to find the best values for the hyperparameters $\lambda$, $k$ and $m$, we performed a grid search.
-Our initial values were chosen based on the qualitative performance of the hyperparameters on frames from the BE dataset, choosing initial values of 100 superpixels, a value of 40 for $m$, and with a $\lambda$ of 25\%.
+SLIC-produced superpixels are highly dependent on the parameters used.
+To ensure the superpixels were being adequately generated, values for $\lambda$, $k$ and $m$ were adjusted through a qualitative observation of the best superpixel grids generated on a small subset of the training images (see fig. \ref{fig:hyperparams} for an example).

+A first approach was to utilize a grid search (see table \ref{tab2}), using a preliminary training of 15 epochs to test $\lambda$, $k$, and $m$ at different combination.
+However, the first iterations of this model showed poor results after the parameter selection.
+Further diagnosing revealed that the parameters $k$ and $m$ did not translate from validation to test domain with the metrics used.
+This is further evident by observing the test performance of our grid search hyperparameters (see table \ref{tab3}), but such results are unusable for parameter selection as they run the risk of introducing target domain information to the network.
+Instead, we opted to perform a qualitative selection of the best parameters.

+Our alternative approach involved the qualitative observation of superpixel qualities as presented in fig. \ref{fig:hyperparams}.
+This involved varying $k$ with $m$ fixed, and viceversa, to observe the change in two image qualities: The adherence to the observed boundary of different features of the lesion (that is, if a superpixel segmentation correctly separated differently colored areas of the image), and the smoothness of the results (the amount of boundaries that followed noise instead of the ground truth segmentation).
+Varying the value of $k$ caused two visible effects: At very low values ($k$ = 50 and below), there would be significant undersegmentation causing lesions to be grouped together with healthy tissue.
+At very high values ($k$ = 1000 and above), all noise is segmented in individual superpixels -- this could cause the network to learn incorrect information that does not relate to the injury.

+Varying $m$ was more straightforward: a smaller $m$ is directly related to better boundary adherence (better at differentiating colors), but the boundary becomes noisier.
+A higher $m$ increases smoothness, but also decreased boundary adherence.
+With this criteria in mind, we found that the values $m$ = 50, and $k$ = 500 are a good compromise.
+A further increase in $m$ leads to superpixels ignoring color boundaries, while decreases suffered from too much irregularity in segmentation that strayed from the ground truth masks.
+Similarly, increasing $k$ leads to noise being individually grouped into superpixels.
+Decreases from $k$ = 500 led to some undersegmentation.
+Since $\lambda$ cannot be tested qualitatively in the same manner, we opted to select it based on the grid search.
+Following the validation results, $\lambda$ was set to a value of $\lambda$ = 75\%.

-These values created a superpixel grid that followed the boundaries of the ground truth acceptably.
-For $C_m$, the threshold for the expected single-class occupation was set to 80\%, as this was the observed minimum percentage of occupation in the ground truth masks.
-Then, the hyperparameters were modified as summarized in Table \ref{tab2}, choosing the best value based on its performance in the target domain.
-The final hyperparameters, indicated in Table \ref{tab2} with an asterisk, were then trained for 15 and 30 epochs to compare against the performance of the control model, for both BE and polyps.
+For $C_m$, the threshold for the expected occupation was set to 80\%, as this was the observed minimum percentage of occupation in the GT masks used for the hyperparameter tuning.
+Our final model was trained with early stopping using the final configuration of: $k$= 500 superpixels, $m$ = 50, $\lambda$ = 75\%, and $C_m$ threshold = 80\%.

-The reported scores in Table \ref{tab1} are those obtained with 30 epochs.
-The proposed loss yielded the best results with the configuration: $k$ = 500 superpixels, $m$ = 50 and $\lambda$ = 75\%.